William F. Ruska Library, Worcester Campus

 Becker College Libraries has added a new online journal to our collection – Online Journal of Nursing Informatics.

 The Online Journal of Nursing Informatics (OJNI) is a free, international, professional, refereed publication that focuses on nursing informatics in all practice settings.
 OJNI is committed to addressing the theoretical and practical aspects of nursing informatics as it relates to the art of nursing.
 CINAHL indexes the journal.

-Ruska Library will be open Monday through Thursday from 8am – 9pm all summer.
-Until June 17, the library will be open on Fridays from 8am – 12 noon.
-From June 24 – August 5, the library be closed on Fridays.
+Ruska Library will be open Monday through Thursday from 8am – 9pm, and on Fridays from 8am – 5pm in August.
+Regular hours resume on August 29.

 The libraries are continually adding New York Times best-selling fiction to both campus libraries.
 Stop in at either campus library to browse and borrow new titles.